-Interest expense decreased \$41 million in the first quarter of 2018 compared with the first quarter of 2017 primarily due to a \$58 million decrease as a result of the refinancing of the previously outstanding debt which reduced the interest rate margins in the second quarter of 2017 as well as repayment of loans in 2017.
-This decrease was partially offset by an increase of approximately \$19 million recognized as interest expense related to our lease agreement with VICI that is accounted for as a failed sale-leaseback financing obligation.
+Interest expense decreased \$31 million and \$72 million, respectively, for the three and six months ended June 30, 2018 compared with the same periods in 2017 primarily due to the refinancing of the previously outstanding debt which reduced the interest rate margins in the second quarter of 2017 as well as repayment of loans in 2017.
+The reduction in interest expense pertaining to these debt instruments was \$49 million and \$107 million, respectively, for the three and six months ended June 30, 2018 compared with the same periods in 2017.
+These decreases were partially offset by \$20 million and \$39 million, respectively, recognized as interest expense during the three and six months ended June 30, 2018 related to our lease agreement with VICI that is accounted for as a failed sale-leaseback financing obligation which were not outstanding during the three and six months ended June 30, 2017.